Do you view the world through a spiritual lens? Are you fascinated by the intersection of religion and politics?

 This bimonthly multi-faith print magazine goes out of its way to avoid being “new age-y” and offers intelligent pieces on a variety of topics at the intersection of spirituality and health.

-Pay: Compensation varies from $200 to $500, depending on the word count and type of piece.
+Pay: Although rates are no longer listed in its writers’ guidelines, it was previously recorded from $200 to $500, depending on the word count and type of piece.

 Tablet is a daily online magazine of Jewish news, ideas and culture.
-It does not accept unsolicited freelance opinion pieces.
+It welcomes submissions from freelance writers but does not accept opinion or editorial (op-ed) pieces.

 This ecumenical magazine covers the intersections of politics, faith and culture.